Simply Shutters timber plantation shutters are the perfect combination of form, function, durability and style.

-Sliding shutters are also a great choice for sliding doors, as the operation is identical to that of a sliding door (as the name suggests).
+Sliding shutters are ideal for sliding doors, as the operation mimics the sliding door.
 Simply slide the shutters to one side of the door or window to gain fast and easy access.

 Like the bi-fold shutters, these shutters also move along a track.
 But instead of folding out on each side, these shutters slide past each other to neatly stack on either side of the fixture.